bjatkin/puffin/README.md

 A few things to note about this new code.
 1) We've shadowed the exec package name with a `puffin.Exec` argument.
     This ensures that any code that was using the `os/exec` package previously will now use puffin instead.
-2) Previously, thie code was using a global dependency `os/exec`.
+2) Previously, this code was using a package dependency `os/exec`.
-    Now, however, the `puffin.Exec` dependency is being indected into our function.
+    Now, however, the `puffin.Exec` dependency is being injected into the function.
 3) `puffin.Exec` is an interface.
     `puffin.NewOsExec` is one implementation of that interface (there are others as well).
     This specific implementation behaves in the same way as the `os/exec` package.
     This means that while our code has changed, it's behavior has not.

-The nice thing about this refactor is now we can test the `branchIsClean` function much more easily.
+The nice thing about this refactor is now we can write unit test for the `branchIsClean` function.
 Take the following code as an example.

 ```go